crisaraoz/amazon-clone/README.md

-# E-shop made with React Components
+# E-shop made with React Components (Amazon Clone)

 Status: In progress
 Current component: E-shopping Cart to be included